wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/cartes-bancaires/integration-and-testing.md

 ---
-title: "Testing"
+title: "Integration and testing"
-breadcrumb_title: 'Testing'
+breadcrumb_title: 'Integration and testing'
 weight: 40
-meta_title: "Cartes Bancaires - Testing - MultiSafepay Docs"
+meta_title: "Cartes Bancaires - Integration and testing - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 short_description: "Testing Cartes Bancaires in your ecommerce platform"
 layout: 'child'
-logo: '/logo/Payment_methods/Carte_Bancaire.svg'
 ---

+To integrate Cartes Bancaires using our API, see API Reference – [Credit cards](/api/#credit-cards).

 {{< details title="Credentials and testing process" >}}